Last Updated: 12/5/2020

 New areas will be added as part of our 2021 expansion.
 Details will be added to this page in early Spring.

-For those who won’t be able to make it, or just want to know what to expect, here is a virtual tour of the Des Moines Renaissance Faire.
+For those who were not able to make it, here is a virtual tour of last year’s (2020) Des Moines Renaissance Faire.

 The Des Moines Renaissance Faire is divided up in to five main areas: Village Marketplace, Non-Forbidden Forest, Fairytale Forest, Royal Food Court, and Wassail Feasting Hall.
 (Plus the “real world” section we call Free Parking.)

 There are five primary entertainment locations (Combat, Fairytale, The Pines, Waterfront and Wassail) plus a number of secondary smaller performance spots for solo musicians or demonstrations.